 The assessments found that countries have been reporting on transport as a vital sector to implement the SDGs, showcasing on-the-ground implementation and best practices.
 Through the VNRs, countries have contributed to offering leverage and momentum for the transport sector to move along a more sustainable path.

-In 2020, unprecedented challenges emerged which are causing significant setbacks to the achievement of the SDGs in the transport sector.
-The COVID-19 pandemic is sending a shock wave through societies worldwide and is permanently changing livelihoods as we know it.
-At the same time, the pandemic has pushed us to reflect on how we move people and goods, as well as what this will mean for the future of transport.
+Since 2020 the COVID-19 pandemic is sending a shock wave through societies worldwide and causing significant setbacks to the achievement of the SDGs in the transport sector.
+At the same time, the pandemic is pushing us to reflect on how we move people and goods, as well as what transformations will affect the future of transport.